 16. Travel Pillow – To go with your cozy blanket, bringing a travel pillow can help to alleviate sore necks.
 Bring your own pillows from home or buy a specially made travel pillow.
 The BCOZZY travel pillow is great for kids, and this one here is great for adults.

 17. Slip-On Shoes – A pair of easy slip-on shoes are ideal for a road trip, so you can be shoe-free in the car and easily slip them back on when you have to pop out for food or gasoline.
 If traveling in the summer, flip flops are the perfect road trip shoe.

 18. Cozy Clothes – Along with comfortable shoes, we always wear clothes we can easily move around in and have breathability.
 Elastic is your friend on a long car ride.
 Our driving outfits are always a pair of joggers and a soft top.
-This is my go-to outfit because it’s basically cute pajamas disguised as everyday clothes.
+These joggers from Amazon are my go-to driving pants.
+They’re basically cozy pants that can pass as regular clothes.

 19. Garbage Bags – You’ll want to have a designated bag to put your trash into.
 Old grocery or produce bags are what we bring on the road.

 20. First Aid Kit – Having a kit ready for any events that arise on your road trip is always a good idea.
 You can buy a pre-made kit or make your own.
 We always have bandaids, antibacterial ointment, ibuprofen, Dramamine, bug spray, itch cream for bug bites, and gauze pads for our basic first aid kit.

 21. Tissues, Wipes, Paper Towels – Having something for spills, runny noses, and sticky hands is always a necessary staple for road trip essentials.